 T1 Everyday Magic was created by Disney and Lilly Diabetes.
 This site serves as an amazing resource for families, as it is loaded with fun content for children and families.
 But it also serves as a remarkable source of education and recipes.
 The site features a newly diagnosed section, a recipe section, a section for daily life with diabetes, and a section for resources.
 Definitely a great website to go to for those living with diabetes.

 TuDiabetes is An extension of the Diabetes Hands Foundation, in the form of a forum for people with diabetes as well as their supporters.
 They have a blog as well which is a good source of additional content.
 The forum, however, serves as a great way to talk with a community of people living with or studying in the area of diabetes.

-And lastly, we have the Joslin Diabetes Center with their “Speaking of Diabetes” site.
+And lastly, we have the Joslin Diabetes Center with its “Speaking of Diabetes” site.
 Here you will find all kinds of posts and videos with information about a wide array of topics.
-Be it about the basics of going back to school, videos and text on research that are posted regularly, and a large number of social media profiles to follow, they provide great information.
+Be it about the basics of going back to school, videos, and text on research that are posted regularly, and a large number of social media profiles to follow, they provide great information.

 Was this list helpful?
 Are there other resources you’d like to share with people viewing this article?
 Feel free to share in the comment section below.
 Also, feel free to share this list with anyone you know who could benefit from the wonderful content that these resources provide.

 Should you be someone who struggles with obesity and is seeking help, feels free to contact us.
 We’ve helped people who were found to be pre-diabetic as well as those with type 2 diabetes to rid themselves of this disease.